 - Choose a healthier alternative to your craving

-Coping with food cravings.
+Emotional eating: How to cope.
 University of Rochester Medical Center website.
-Available at: http://www.urmc.rochester.edu/encyclopedia/content.aspx?ContentTypeID=1&ContentID=2575.
-Accessed December 24, 2013.
+Available at: https://www.urmc.rochester.edu/encyclopedia/content.aspx?ContentTypeID=1&ContentID=4517.
+Accessed October 2, 2017.